 Maybe you have a habit of leaving the TV on, or your heater when you leave the house or even overnight?

 Regardless of how long appliances are left on, make the effort to turn them off if they’re not in use.
+Not only because it’s a waste of energy but overheating unattended appliances is one of the leading cause of emergency dangers where our 24hr emergency electrician is called upon.

 Tip 4: use the right light bulbs to save electricity